 Reserved bits (or a single reserved value within a defined bit) are intended for future or other use and their values may change throughout the life of the system.
+The reserved fields within the navigation messages that are not defined should be treated as "don't care" bits by the user equipment.
+"Don't care" bits in the system are bits in a bit field that may or may not have an assigned meaning.
+User equipment is not required to do anything with these bits.
 In order to preserve future use of a reserved value within a defined bit, the User Segment should handle those values as described for each applicable field.